acheul/louvre/README.md

 I widely refered to mapbox/earcut.js to implement basic logics and utilities.
 Making further contribution here, our triangulate logic can handle ***self-intersecting polygons***, which is not viable in mapbox/earcut.js.

 Triangulate logic of this crate is robust to any kind of self-intersecting polygons, including ones with redundant intersecting points.
 Also it is designed to be memory safe.
-(I used lots of unsafe raw pointers though.)
+(Unsafe codes were used to implement linked lists.
+I conducted Miri test and it's good!)

 Handling 3d coordinates and complex polygons with holes inside is not implemented yet.

+> You can interactively test it [here](https://acheul.github.io/).

 ### Visual Examples
 Belows are visual examples of drawing polygons on html canvas using triangulate after compling it into .wasm.